When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 6″ base polyfoam

-The bed has a 10-inch profile and weighs about the same as other all-foam beds of this height.
-It is available in all six standard mattress sizes.
-Its detailed dimensions and retail pricing (before any coupons or promotions) are listed below.
+The Douglas Mattress has a 10-inch profile, weighs about the same as other all-foam beds of this height, and is available in all six standard mattress sizes.
+Below is a breakdown of height, weight, and size dimensions.

 Trial, Warranty, and Shipping Policies